braddeibert/braddeibert.github.io/README.md

 Welcome to the source code repository for my personal website, currently hosted on GH Pages.
 It will be updated sporatically, often when I catch a wave of creative inspiration.

-### Concept

-The design and user experience of the app is inspired by the ZSH shell, and the various code editor themes I've enjoyed using throughout my career.

 ### Content

-An about page, resume page, and basic landing page.
+About me, skillset section, link to my resume, and basic landing page.

 ### Purpose